scorpiosixnine/smalls/README.md

 > “Smalls”: _noun, plural noun: 1. informal, british -- small items of clothing, especially underwear._

 Whilst adventuring in Skyrim SE, you tend to run across all sorts of bandits, ruffians and ne'er-do-wells.
-Typically it all goes south, you end up in a big fight, and then you loot the bodies for armour and treasure.
+Often, things go south and you end up in a big fight, and if you emerge from that you loot the bodies for armour and treasure.

-If you're running with [a mod that replaces the default skin with a naked one](https://www.nexusmods.com/skyrimspecialedition/mods/198), it's a bit disconcerting to discover that everyone whose armour you loot seems to be going commando.
+If you're running with [a mod that replaces the default skin with a naked one](https://www.nexusmods.com/skyrimspecialedition/mods/198), it can be a bit disconcerting to discover that everyone whose armour you loot seems to be going commando!
 What's up with that?
 Didn't their mothers warn them that they might meet a sticky end one day and thus clearly ought to pack some clean underwear for their trip just in case?

-This mod attempts to fix this problem in the least intrusive way possible.
+This mod attempts to fix the problem in the least intrusive way possible.

-## How It Works
+## How It Works - The Simple Version

-Smalls keeps a list of male and female underwear items to use (which can be configured - see below).
+_This is the simple explanation.
+See below for a lot more detail about why it's all a little messy._

-When a new NPC is encountered, it is checked to see if its inventory includes known items of underwear, or if it is wearing an item which occupies a body slot typically used for underwear.
+When a new NPC is encountered, it is checked to see if its inventory includes some underwear.

-If not, an item of underwear is randomly assigned to it, and added to its inventory.
+If not, an item of underwear is randomly added to the NPC's inventory, from a list of underwear items that Smalls keeps.
+In some cases Smalls can also equip the item at this point, but more often it is just added to the inventory.

 If you later kill the NPC and open its inventory to loot it, you should find that the NPC has an item of underwear.

 If the underwear is equipped already, there's nothing more to do.

 If not, Smalls will monitor what you remove.
-If you remove the main clothing item (the one that occupies the body slot), Smalls will equip the underwear to replace it.
+If you remove the main clothing item (the one that occupies the body slot and hides the NPC's naughty bits), Smalls will equip the underwear to replace it.

+Exactly which items Smalls adds is determined randomly, using a list that you can configure.
+By default Smalls knows about a few popular underwear mods, but you can add in items from other mods, and remove any that you don't want to use.
+See the **Configuration** section below for more details.

+## How It Works - The Complicated Version

-## Armour, Clothing, Underwear and Slots
+### Armour, Clothing, Underwear and Slots

 Any piece of armour/clothing in Skyrim is tagged as occupying one or more body slots.